aochen-jiao/aochen-jiao.github.io/_pages/about.md

 <div class="scrolling-div" style="padding: 0; height: 50px; overflow-y: scroll; width: 80%; scrollbar-width: none; -ms-overflow-style: none; margin-top: 0;">
   <ul>
     <li><strong>[Jun.
 2024]</strong> Medusa3D is accepted by <i>MobileHCI'24</i>.</li>
+    <li><strong>News Item 2:</strong> This is another news item.
+This is another news item.
+This is another news item.
+This is another news item.</li>
+    <li><strong>News Item 3:</strong> This is yet another news item.
+This is yet another news item.
+This is yet another news item.
+This is yet another news item.</li>
+    <li><strong>News Item 4:</strong> This is a fourth news item.
+This is a fourth news item.
+This is a fourth news item.
+This is a fourth news item.</li>
   </ul>
 </div>